Diagnosing Your Condition

 An [echocardiogram (also called an echo) is a type of ultrasound test that picks up echoes of high-pitched sound waves as they bounce off the different parts of your heart.

-Our state-of-the-art nuclear laboratory performs several types of cardiovascular diagnostic tests.
+Our advanced nuclear laboratory performs several types of cardiovascular diagnostic tests.
 With the use of hi-tech computers, we can analyze relative blood flow and global function of the heart muscle.
 Nuclear cardiac tests may be used in conjunction with treadmill or pharmacological stress tests.

 Holter and Event Monitoring (EKG/ECG)